Learn about the Vestry of St. John's.

 JR Dalby was born and raised in Minneapolis, MN, then moved to Jackson in 2012.
 He is a practicing Buddhist along with being a Christian and has been a member of St. John’s for over 5 years.
 JR is the General Manager of Watchguard Security Systems and serves as St. John’s Audio Visual guru.
 His hobbies include traveling, hiking, photography, learning to ski, and stargazing.
 He enjoys life in Jackson with his 14-year-old Golden Retriever, Kenya.

-Originally from Nebraska, Chad took his first trip to Jackson Hole when he was three months old.
-He spent his childhood visiting the valley, including summers in high school, and permanently relocating after graduating from Iowa State University in 1993.
-Chad is a Financial Advisor with Wells Fargo Advisors.
-Chad and his wife Lisa were married at St. John’s in 2001 and have been members since.
-They have twin boys, William and Henry, who were baptized here in 2009.
-Chad serves on the Endowment and the Asel Education Committees and can be seen ushering on Sundays.
+Originally from Nebraska, Chad took his first trip to Jackson Hole when he was just three months old.
+He spent his childhood visiting family in the valley, including summers in high school, and then permanently relocating in 1993.
+Chad is co-director and founder of Wind River Capital Management, a local Investment Firm.
+He has twin boys, William and Henry, who were baptized at St. John’s in 2009.
+Chad also serves on the Endowment Committee and the Asel Education Committee.

 Daryl moved to Jackson in 1997 from Philadelphia after many summers spent at Teton Valley Ranch Camp.
 Daryl married her husband, Fred, in 2005 at the Chapel of the Transfiguration.
 Together they have three children, Teddy, Finley and Gus, all who attended Bright Beginnings Preshool.
 The Peightals own Café Genevieve, Genevieve Catering, and Orsetto.
 Daryl is active on the Stewardship Committee, serving as an usher with her kiddos on Sundays, in addition to having served on the Search Committee.